-The ICGP has a national advisory role in relation to medical standards and interacts regularly with a number of bodies including the Medical Council, Department of Health and Children, the Health Service Executive and the Health Information & Quality Authority amongst others.
+ICGP has a national advisory role in relation to medical standards and interacts regularly with a number of bodies including the Medical Council, Department of Health and Children, the Health Service Executive and the Health Information & Quality Authority among others.

-As a membership organisation, the ICGP is responsible for providing CPD for established GPs.
+As a membership organisation, ICGP is responsible for providing Continuing Professional Development (CPD) for GPs.